sniper0110/Turtlebot_arm/README.md

 $ catkin_make
 ```

-In terminal to run the demo code
+Type the following in a terminal to run the demo code :
 ```
 $roscd turtlebot_arm_block_manipulation\demo
 $roslaunch block_manip_complete.launch.
 ```
-Once all these items are confirmed,  rviz window is opened with the workspace.
+Once all these items are confirmed,  rviz window will be opened with the workspace.
 you can see the complete action, detection of cube and Manipulation trajectory performed sucessfully.

 ## How to do calibration?
 To calibrate your camera extrinsic parameters
-Here we have kinect off-board setup allows us to keep our current robot setup, and gives a guaranteed good view of the workspace.
-However, since the kinect is off-board, it only allows you to use one workspace at a time.
+Here we have a kinect off-board setup, which gives a guaranteed good view of the workspace.
 This extrinsic calibration procedure works by using a calibration pattern.
 The kinect can localize the calibration very precisely, and by moving the arm to certain positions on the pattern, we can calculate the transform between the kinect and any frame on the robot.
+It is **very important** to mention the following remarksl; 1) The setup we worked with is when the 2 servo-motors (the one for the wrist and the one for the shoulder spin) are on the same side.
+2) With the previously mentioned remark, we used the left side of the gripper for calibrating the setup, that is, we put the **__bottom__** corner of the **__left__** gripper on each of the 4 points on the pattern.
+If you choose a different setup, then you should take this into consideration.
+The following image shows how this exact setup looks like :

+insert_image_2_servos

 ### Setup
 The setup for the calibration involves Kinect camera that can see the workspace, and a workspace that the arm can reach.
-Next, print out this check_7x6_27mm.pdf calibration pattern on A4 paper and attach it to the workspace, making sure that the arm can reach every point on the pattern.The final setup for calibration can be seen in below figure.
+Next, you need to print out this [check_7x6_27mm.pdf](http://wiki.ros.org/turtlebot_kinect_arm_calibration/Tutorials/CalibratingKinectToTurtleBotArm?action=AttachFile&do=view&target=check_7x6_27mm.pdf) calibration pattern on A4 paper and attach it to the workspace, making sure that the arm can reach every point on the pattern.The final setup for calibration can be seen in below figure :

 ![img1](https://user-images.githubusercontent.com/22390134/34654003-9d7e1092-f3f5-11e7-9ba6-24db04b799e4.jpg)

 ### Calibration steps